jenni-westoby/Benchmark_paper_isoforms/README.md

 # Benchmark_paper_isoforms
 Repository with instructions for quantifying the bulk RNA-seq data used in the final section of the results.
 Additionally, a gtf file containing transcripts from genes with exactly two isoforms is generated.
+After cloning the repository and cd'ing into it:

 1. Execute mkdir gtfs; mkdir fastqs, mkdir quant_results